The power of 10 - why have one reason, when you can have 10?

 So, 10 Reasons it is

-Anything between three and 10 wasn't sufficient for our purpose...and, it would have sounded less credulous, lighter, unbalanced - a bit random, even.
+Anything between three and 10 wasn't quite fit for purpose...and, would have sounded less credulous, lighter, unbalanced - a bit random, even.

-So, we've gone for the powerful number 10 to bring to our readers a digestible amount of chapters in our ebooks.
-Given the way our brains work and how we gravitate towards full number, we believe 10 topics per ebook is neither too little nor too much.
-10, for us, is the perfect application of the 'just right' Goldilocks principle.
+So, the powerful number 10 wins - particularly given the way our brains work and how we gravitate towards full numbers.
+Number 10 is neither too little nor too much.
+It's the perfect application of the 'just right' Goldilocks principle.